 How does vaseline help your nails grow overnight?

 For years, many people have used vaseline to grow their nails acceleratedly.
 It’s important not just for your hair but also for your fingernails to eat foods rich in protein, such as eggs or milk products, every day.

 Iron is also essential to healthy nail growth, and it should be taken inoulnd be taken in supplement form if there are any deficiencies.

 A few swipes of vaseline will coat and hydrate the nail bed, which speeds up growth by improving blood flow to the area.

 It also acts as a protective barrier from outside substances that may damage or dry out nails with repeated exposure.

 Which fingernail grows the fastest?

 Nails are always growing, but the forefinger and thumbnails grow faster than others.
 The nails on your fingers and toes grow as a response to the constant shedding of old cells.

-The nail grows at an average rate of about one millimetre per month, which means that it takes around six months for fingernails or toenails to grow out by just over an inch visibly.
+The nail grows at an average rate of about one millimeter per month, meaning it takes around six months for fingernails or toenails to grow out by just over an inch.
 However, this growth can speed up by stimulating the nail bed.